KSaifStack/DockTask/README.md

 # Features

--   Smart Task Organization: Automatically categorize tasks, assessments, and activities.
+- Smart Task Organization: Automatically categorize tasks by ranks and groups rather than listing them one by one.
--   Context-Aware Reminders: Never miss a deadline with timely alerts.
+- Context-Aware Reminders: Never miss a deadline with OS intergrated alerts.
--   Precise Due Dates: Schedule tasks with actionable due dates.
+- Precise Due Dates: Schedule tasks due dates within seconds of each other.
--   Custom UI: Built with JavaFX, custom fonts (Lexend).
+- Custom UI: Built with JavaFX and CSS.

 ------------------------------------------------------------------------

 # Tech Stack

 -   Language: Java
--   Framework: JavaFX
+-   Framework: JavaFX, CSS
 -   Topics: Application, Calendar, To-Do List, Task Management

 ------------------------------------------------------------------------